 De Foodhallen opened in 2014 in an old tram service station at Bellamyplein.

 We went early in the evening, so it wasn’t too crowded and there was plenty of seating but have read that it can get quite packed during peak hours.
-It is open from 11-11:30 (11-1 am Thursday-Saturday), though many of the stalls don’t open until closer to 12-12:30.
+Many of the stalls don’t open until closer to 12-12:30.

 We weren’t planning on getting dessert, but were sitting next to Petit Gateau and the mini tarts were right there staring at us through dinner.
 There were a variety of gorgeous tarts to choose from.
 We decided on strawberry, chocolate caramel (my favorite), and hazelnut chocolate pear.